Narendra8767/MCQ-Generator-Using-LangChain/README.md

 🛠️ Tech Stack:
-LangChain – for prompt templating and OpenAI model interaction OpenAI GPT-4 API – for natural language generation Flask – to build the web interface pdfplumber, python-docx – for extracting text from PDFs and DOCX files FPDF – for generating downloadable PDF quiz files
+LangChain – for prompt templating and OpenAI model interaction<br>
+OpenAI GPT-4 API – for natural language generation<br>
+Flask – to build the web interface<br>
+pdfplumber, python-docx – for extracting text from PDFs and DOCX files FPDF – for generating downloadable PDF quiz files